sunjay/brain/README.md

 This project would not be possible without the brilliant work of the many authors of the [Esolang Brainfuck Algorithms][bf-algorithms] page.
 The entire wiki has been invaluable.
 That page in particular is the basis for a lot of the code generation in this compiler.
+I have contributed many novel brainfuck algorithms to that page as I come up with them for use in this compiler.

 [brainfuck]: http://www.muppetlabs.com/~breadbox/bf/
 [rust]: https://www.rust-lang.org/